Zuhaitz-dev/TOMAT-OS/README.md

 ## Installation

 TOMAT-OS requires GCC for cross-compilation, Binutils for assembling, libc6-dev-i386 for 32-bit development, GRUB for booting, and xorriso for ISO creation.
-VirtualBox is recommended for testing.
+QEMU and VirtualBox are recommended for testing.

 ### Debian/Ubuntu
 ```bash